0mhz-net/0mhz-net.github.io/docs.md

 ## Installing a single game

-Every game setup is standalone, and contains all the files needed to get it running on MiSTer.
+Every game setup is standalone, and contains the files needed to get it running on MiSTer.

 * Simply unpack the zip for the game you want, the file structure will look something like this: